 What is an independent truck driver?
 To an extent, it depends on who you talk to.
-Some companies will describe an independent truck driver as an owner-operator and use the term interchangeably with their lease contractors and this practice has created some confusion when it comes to properly classifying truck drivers.
+Unfortunately, some companies will describe an independent truck driver as an owner-operator and use the term interchangeably with their lease contractors.
+This practice has created some confusion regarding correctly classifying truck drivers.

 Take your pick of any mega-carrier fleet and you’ll find the terms owner-operator and independent truck driver misapplied to their lease contractors.
 These companies lease their trucks to drivers and keep them on a short leash.
 They use forced dispatch or give their contract drivers limited options for picking loads and give their contractors very little freedom with scheduling.
 A contractor’s revenue in this situation is on par with an employee or company driver after the company has applied a mountain of fees.

 For terminology’s sake, this classification of driver is more accurately conveyed as “contractor or lease contractor.”
 The independent part is a mirage for drivers who become mired in this sort of contract as has been seen in the state of California and the legislation and legal issues surrounding this predatory practice.
 Opposite company drivers and lease contractors are the owner-operators and independent truck drivers.

 Owner-operators lease or own their trucks and operate under their own DOT authority.
 An owner-operator is more than a truck driver.
 They are also a trucking company, even if it's one guy and his truck.
 All the paperwork, customer support, load sourcing, cash flow management, obtaining licensure and permits, paying for insurance, taxes, and more all fall on the shoulders of the owner-operator.
 That can be a lot for one person to juggle, and if one little thing goes wrong, it can spell disaster for the future of the owner-operator's business.